souravsingh03/Did-I-Cook/README.md

 # Did-I-Cook?

 A real-time, AI-judged debate app where two players debate a topic on video and an AI (Gemini) scores them with evidence-backed reasoning using a RAG pipeline (Pinecone + sentence embeddings).
 The project includes a Next.js frontend, a Spring Boot backend (API + signaling), and a deployed FastAPI worker for semantic search.
-BIG THANKS to Kaelyn Cho for her amazing artwork she's provided for this project <:

 ---